Skip to main content

 Better for: Fast, affordable falafel and shawarma with no wait compared to sit-down Middle Eastern spots.

-Skip if: You want full table service, cocktails, or a relaxed linger-over-dinner experience.
+Consider Alternatives If: You want full table service, cocktails, or a relaxed linger-over-dinner experience.